 Are dietary supplements necessary?

-An elderly person who continues to enjoy the same diet as they did in their younger years may not be receiving all of the necessary nutrients to ensure that their bodies are running at maximum efficiency.
+However, as people age this may in some cases impact how our body absorbs and uses essential minerals and vitamins.
+So if an older person continues to eat the same diet as they did in their younger years they may not receive all the necessary nutrients to ensure that their bodies are running at maximum efficiency.

-Vitamin D can be found in a range of foods, such as eggs, fish, meat and fortified cereals.
-Vitamin D is vital for ensuring strong bones, which is particularly important for older people, who can be prone to osteoporosis, weak bones and limited mobility, making them more liable to break in the event of a fall.
+Vitamin D can be found in a range of foods, such as eggs, oily fish (such as salmon), red meat and fortified cereals.
+Vitamin D is vital for bone health, which is particularly important for older people, who can be prone to osteoporosis, weak bones and limited mobility, making them more at risk of fracture if they fall.

-Older people require fewer calories than when they were younger, but they benefit from an increase in the protein content of their diet.
-Good quality protein provides extra B vitamins, folic acid and iron, which many older people are deficient in, but these are essential nutrients for ensuring good health.
+Older people may require fewer calories than when they were younger, but they can benefit from an increase in the protein content of their diet.
+Good quality protein provides extra B vitamins, folic acid and iron.

-Encourage your elderly loved one to eat plenty of lean meat, along with fish and dairy products.
-If your loved one dislikes dairy or is a vegan, a diet with plenty of tofu, pulses and beans will ensure that they receive plenty of protein, along with essential vitamins, in their diet.
+Eating lean meat, along with fish and dairy products can help boost protein.
+If you or your loved one dislikes dairy or is a vegan, a diet with plenty of tofu, pulses and beans will ensure that they receive plenty of protein, along with essential vitamins, in their diet.

 Encouraging a healthy weight

-An elderly person who is underweight will be experiencing a shortfall in the nutrients necessary to ensure good health.
+An elderly person who is underweight will likely experience a shortfall in the nutrients necessary to ensure good health.
 Many older people neglect their diets, either through a lack of motivation or for those with dementia or Alzheimer’s disease, because they forget to eat altogether.
-Also, reduced mobility can lead to a loss of appetite.